Fortress of Luxembourg: Military rule

 Entering or exiting the city meant passing under the watchful eye of the soldiers on guard duty.
 At dusk, the gates would be shut, not to be re-opened until sunrise.
 Fear of an attack was not the only reason for closing the gates at night.
 For long periods, especially in the late 18th century under Austrian rule, there was little likelihood of an attack.
 Yet even in times of good relations with the neighbouring French, the doors were shut.
 The primary concern for military authorities was the persistent problem of troop desertion, a constant plague for all Ancien Régime garrisons.
 Each year, a tenth of the Austrian troops would be lost to desertion, often escaping under the cover of darkness.
 In 1765, barbed wire was placed on the ramparts, to make night-time escapes more difficult.
 Paradoxically, the gate closure became more a matter of keeping the garrison inside than of protecting the city.
 However, those still outside the walls would have to hurry home when they heard the Zapestreech—signalling the imminent gate closure—if they wanted to avoid being locked out for the night.
 The Luxembourgish legend of Saint Nicholas (see below) refers to this.
+At night, soldiers would patrol the city's largely empty streets, stopping occasional passersby with a cry of Halt!
+Wer da? (akin to the English phrase who goes there?).
+This practice was the subject of an 1829 poem by Antoine Meyer in E' Schrek ob de' lezeburger Parnassus, the first book ever published in the Luxembourgish language.